Abhimanyu9539/Facial-Expression-Recognition-with-Keras-and-deployment-using-flask/README.md

 - Deploy the trained model to a web interface with Flask
 - Apply the model to real-time video streams and image data

-# Applied to Videos and can be used on recorded videos also.
+### Applied to Real time videos and can also be used on recorded videos.